Search our directory

 I am Heinz Honeggers‘ other daughter and am writing to you from Switzerland.

 It is so great to hear from my sister Brigitte and from my dad how well you take care of him and I just wanted to thank you all very much in the name of the whole family for your dedication in your work and for the great job you are doing with my dad!
 This is really outstanding and I am so happy that Dad is at such a great place!
 He tells me that everybody is so lovely to him and that you really take care so well of him.
 THANK YOU SO MUCH!!!!!!

 Just wanted to say thank you and to wish all of you only the very best,

 Best regards from Switzerland,

-Dear Roselle and all staff at Ocean View
+Dear all staff at Ocean View

 I wish to express my sincere gratitude to all of you.
 You have had Heinz Honegger staying with you for the last 5 weeks.
 He arrived from Palmerston North hospital still looking fragile and tired.
 I can hardly believe how you improved his well-being during this short time.
 My wife Brigitte looked after him in accordance with your daily routine, you were so co-operating with everything.
 I personally visited your home on several occasions, at times being asked by your residents to bring our dog Blue in for a little special care.
 Apart from your genuine care I really enjoyed your family-like atmosphere that is so present when one walks into your place.
 There is talk, noise and laughter and when I saw a resident in your kitchen; I thought this place is cool!